-Either party may appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council where the Press Ombudsman has exercised his power to refer a complaint directly to the Press Council. the appeal will be considered on one or more of the following grounds:
+Either party may appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council where the Press Ombudsman has exercised his power to refer a complaint directly to the Press Council, on one or more of the following grounds:

 - The procedures followed in making the decision were not in accordance with the published procedures for submitting and considering complaints.

 - That significant new information relevant to the original complaint is available that could not have been or was not made available to the Press Ombudsman or the Press Council sub-committee before making the decision.

 - That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.

 - An appeal must be made in writing and be submitted to the Chairman of the Press Council to arrive not later than ten working days after the date of the Press Ombudsman’s decision on the complaint.
 Exceptionally, and on a case by case basis, requests for an extension to this timeframe will be considered by the Chairman.

 - The appeal must be made under at least one of the three grounds stated above, and the ground(s) must be identified in the appeal.

 - Details of the reasons to support the appeal in respect of each ground must be provided, and any supporting documentation will be considered as part of the appeal.